barktler/Barktler/quick-start/life-cycle.md

 -   **Get response data**
     -   where `super._requestForData` return

+When error occurs within request stage, an error will be thrown, see [Error Handling](../document/error-handling.md) for details.

 ## Next

 See [Cancel Request](./cancel-request.md) for the instruction of request canceling as the first usage example of life cycle knowledge.